hatem-azzouzi/z-di/README.md

 The ClassA is instantiated **before** making the first *foo()* function call.

-**NOTE:** In our injection example above we have used lazy loading, if we rather would like to use eager loading, we need inject the instantiated service when instantiate the client.
+**NOTE:** In our injection example above we have used lazy loading, if we rather would like to use eager loading, we need to inject the instantiated service when instantiating the client.

 ```php
 <?php